proof88/PGE/PGE/docpages/menu-04-Networking.md

              120 PKT/s for 1 client @ 60 FPS (1 will be by the server by injection though);
    - v0.1.3: same as v0.1.2 since clients are still storming the server with same pkt rate;
    - v0.1.4: TODO: fill.
 TODO: add required packet buffer based on variable PgePacket size.
-   - v0.1.5: TODO.

  - client:
    - v0.1.2: 4320 PKT/s @ 60 FPS:
-     - 420 PKT/s @ 60 FPS as per handleUserCmdMoveFromClient() + TODO: add required packet buffer based on fixed PgePacket size
+     - 420 PKT/s @ 60 FPS as per handleUserCmdMoveFromClient() + TODO: add required packet buffer based on fixed PgePacket size;
-     - 2880 PKT/s @ 60 FPS as per serverUpdateBullets() + TODO: add required packet buffer based on fixed PgePacket size
+     - 2880 PKT/s @ 60 FPS as per serverUpdateBullets() + TODO: add required packet buffer based on fixed PgePacket size;
-     - 540 PKT/s @ 60 FPS as per serverPickupAndRespawnItems() + TODO: add required packet buffer based on fixed PgePacket size
+     - 540 PKT/s @ 60 FPS as per serverPickupAndRespawnItems() + TODO: add required packet buffer based on fixed PgePacket size;
      - 480 PKT/s @ 60 FPS as per serverSendUserUpdates().
-TODO: add required packet buffer based on fixed PgePacket size
+TODO: add required packet buffer based on fixed PgePacket size;
    - v0.1.3: 1720 PKT/s @ 60 FPS:
-     - 420 PKT/s @ 60 FPS as per handleUserCmdMoveFromClient() + TODO: add required packet buffer based on fixed PgePacket size
+     - 420 PKT/s @ 60 FPS as per handleUserCmdMoveFromClient() + TODO: add required packet buffer based on fixed PgePacket size;
-     - 960 PKT/s @ 20 Hz as per serverUpdateBullets() + TODO: add required packet buffer based on fixed PgePacket size
+     - 960 PKT/s @ 20 Hz as per serverUpdateBullets() + TODO: add required packet buffer based on fixed PgePacket size;
-     - 180 PKT/s @ 20 Hz as per serverPickupAndRespawnItems() + TODO: add required packet buffer based on fixed PgePacket size
+     - 180 PKT/s @ 20 Hz as per serverPickupAndRespawnItems() + TODO: add required packet buffer based on fixed PgePacket size;
      - 160 PKT/s @ 20 Hz as per serverSendUserUpdates().
-TODO: add required packet buffer based on fixed PgePacket size
+TODO: add required packet buffer based on fixed PgePacket size;
-   - v0.1.4: TODO.
+   - v0.1.4: 518 PKT/s @ 60 FPS.
-     -  18 PKT/s @ 60 FPS PKT/s @ 60 FPS as per handleUserCmdMoveFromClient() + TODO: add required packet buffer based on variable PgePacket size
+     -  18 PKT/s @ 60 FPS PKT/s @ 60 FPS as per handleUserCmdMoveFromClient() + TODO: add required packet buffer based on variable PgePacket size;
-     - 160 PKT/s @ 20 Hz as per serverUpdateBullets() + TODO: add required packet buffer based on variable PgePacket size
+     - 160 PKT/s @ 20 Hz as per serverUpdateBullets() + TODO: add required packet buffer based on variable PgePacket size;
-     -     PKT/s @ 20 Hz as per serverPickupAndRespawnItems() + TODO: add required packet buffer based on variable PgePacket size
+     - 180 PKT/s @ 20 Hz as per serverPickupAndRespawnItems() + TODO: add required packet buffer based on variable PgePacket size;
-     -     PKT/s @ 20 Hz as per serverSendUserUpdates().
-TODO: add required packet buffer based on variable PgePacket size
+     - 160 PKT/s @ 20 Hz as per serverSendUserUpdates().
+TODO: add required packet buffer based on variable PgePacket size.
-   - v0.1.5: TODO.

 Above results show that although the server was able to keep up with receiving packets from 7 clients in v0.1.2, clients were not able to always keep up.
-Clients were also polling up to 10 packets in each frame, leading to max 600 PKT/s @ 60 FPS poll rate, that could be crossed in both v0.1.2 and v0.1.3 versions, leading to packet drops.
+Clients were also polling up to 10 packets in each frame, leading to max 600 PKT/s @ 60 FPS poll rate, that could be easily crossed in both v0.1.2 and v0.1.3 versions with 8 players, leading to packet drops.
-TODO: did this change with v0.1.4 ?
+This definitely changed with v0.1.4 because the worst-case rate of clients receiving packets is 518 PKT/s @ 60 FPS.
+TODO: maybe we should still increase the buffers!
+TODO: we should also think about using unreliable conneciton!

 \subsubsection client_behavior New Client Behavior (from v0.1.4)